dnaeon/cl-migratum/README.md

 (e.g. `:up` or `:down`), the migration `kind` (e.g. `:sql`, `:lisp`, etc.), an instance of a `provider`, `id`, `description` and `content`.

+Knowing `migratum:provider-create-migration` with the documentation below, you can also use the wrapper `migratum.provider.local-path:touch-migration` to create a pair of up-and-down empty migrations with a `LOCAL-PATH` provider.

 #### SQL migrations

 Here's an example of using the `LOCAL-PATH` provider for creating a